 The projects below have been awarded funding by the Central Oregon Health Council (COHC) to improve the overall health of Central Oregonians.
 COHC funds projects whose outcomes align with the Regional Health Improvement Plan (RHIP)*.
-All submitted proposals are reviewed by the respective RHIP workgroup, the Regional Health Improvement Resources Committee (RHIR), and COHC Board of Directors.
+All submitted proposals are reviewed by the respective RHIP workgroup, and if appropriate, COHC Board of Directors.

 OSU Cascades Student Health & Wellness Promotion

 The goal of the project is to promote student health and wellness through increased access to services and wellness education opportunities.
 To accomplish this, a full-time Health Advisor will help students coordinate and navigate already existing community resources and health care services in Central Oregon.
 This project will also implement health and wellness education and outreach activities.
 The education and outreach portion of this project will include creating a student advisory group to utilize student-driven outreach.
 One of the ways the success of this project will be assessed is through the annual implementation of the National College Health Assessment Survey that will be used to collect data on a variety of student health concerns.

 Pfeifer and Associates SUD Housing in Bend

 This is a project developed by Pfeifer and Associates (PA) to house homeless individuals in Bend who suffer from Substance Use Disorders (SUD).
 For this project, PA will purchase a two-bedroom duplex in Bend to house individuals with SUD for 30 years.
 PA is already partnered with Housing Works to provide services to individuals and families in recovery living in Housing Works’ properties.

 Pfeifer and Associates SUD Housing in La Pine